 Online reputation emerged in the modern era as a result of technological advancement and the use of various tools for your online marketing and branding.
 Therefore, managing a company’s, brand’s, or individual’s online narrative is known as managing their online reputation.
 In addition to how people see your brand, online reputation also conveys trustworthiness, authority, and worth.
 You’ll become more successful and have higher sales as a result.

 Big brands have definitely ruined their online reputations by poor marketing tactics or the way they presented advertisements in the past.
 However, since we are all human beings who must learn, making mistakes is not wrong.
 In addition, we live in a consumerist culture where demand is driven up by consumers.
-Therefore, keeping a good online reputation is definitely difficult.
+Therefore, while maintaining a good online reputation is difficult but not impossible, you can definitely grow your business’s reputation and sales with customer reviews.

 So, what do the major companies and brands do to protect their internet reputations in such a fluid environment?